ncaanext/NCAA06Next/Game-Patches/Uniform-Patch-V7/readme - uniform patch.txt

 3. Open the new Virtual Disc drive.
 Copy the entire contents into the NCAA06 folder created in Step 2.

-4. Take the STRMDATA.DB file in this folder, and replace the file in "NCAA06" located in its DATA folder.
+4. Take the STRMDATA.DB file in this patch folder, and replace the file in "NCAA06" located in its DATA folder.
+Optionally, you can just drag the DATA folder into the NCAA06 folder and it'll replace it as well.

 5. Now open ImgBurn.